nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 4.
 After updating all the relevant people assigned to the task, the `DeleteTaskCommand` calls the `Model#deleteTask` to delete the task from the tasklist.

 step 5.
-After making a deletion into the tasklist, the `DeleteTaskCommand` calls the `Model#update`, which calls `AddressBook#setTasks` to update the tasklist in the model to the latest version
+After making a deletion from the tasklist, the `DeleteTaskCommand` calls the `Model#update`, which calls `AddressBook#setTasks` to update the tasklist in the model to the latest version

-The following sequence diagram shows how the AddTask operation works:
+The following sequence diagram shows how the DeleteTask operation works:
 ![AddTaskSequenceDiagram](images/DeleteTaskCommandUMLDiagram.png)

-The following activity diagram summarizes what happens when a user executes a AddTask command:
+The following activity diagram summarizes what happens when a user executes a DeleteTask command:
 ![AddTaskActivityDiagram](images/DeleteTaskCommandActivityDiagram.png)